ibm-cloud-docs/dl/responsibilities.md

 | API version changes| {{site.data.keyword.IBM_notm}} is responsible for versioning the REST APIs.  | The Customer is responsible for integrating with the desired version of REST APIs. |
 | Scaling | {{site.data.keyword.IBM_notm}} is responsible for scaling infrastructure as requested and to meet the capacity that you selected. | The Customer is responsible for ordering the appropriate Direct Link port speed in the IBM Cloud console. |
 | Updates, fixes, and new features | {{site.data.keyword.IBM_notm}} is responsible for providing regular updates, bug fixes, and new features, following a continuous delivery model in a way that is transparent to you.
 Notifications are posted for changes that impact you.  | The Customer is responsible for reading system-generated notifications and taking appropriate action.
 {: caption="Table 2.
-Responsibilites for change management" caption-side="top"}
+Responsibilities for change management" caption-side="top"}

 ## Identity and access management
 {: #iam-responsibilities}